theak/shopping-list/README.md

 ## Features

 - 🛒 Display shopping list items from Home Assistant
-- ✅ Click items to mark as completed (local only)
+- ✅ Click items to mark as completed/incomplete (syncs with HA)
-- ↩️ Click completed items to mark as incomplete
-- 📝 Direct link to edit list in Home Assistant
+- ➕ Add new items directly in the app
+- 🔒 Optional key-based authentication
 - 🎨 Modern, responsive design

 ## Notes

-- Item completion status is local only and resets on page refresh (this app is read-only and will not expose write access to the public internet)
-- The "Edit" button opens the Home Assistant todo interface locally (will only work on your local network)
 - Requires Home Assistant's shopping list integration to be enabled
+- If `SHOPPING_LIST_KEY` is set, all access requires `?key=your-secret-key` parameter

 ---